10 Greatest Stops on the LA to Vegas Drive

 The 30-foot tall rainbow rocks were intended to be only a temporary art exhibit, but their enormous popularity has kept them up for longer.
 While you can see them from the highway on your LA to Vegas road trip, you’ll want to stop and check them out in person.
 They are in between two exits of the highway.

-The end of the LA to Vegas Drive: Vegas
+The end of the drive: Vegas

 And you’ve made it!
 You’re in Vegas.
 You’ve successfully completed the Los Angeles to Vegas drive.